Bartender’s Union Local 165 Bar Apprentice Training Program Curriculum

 • Customer service skills.

-• Proper handling, storage, and serving techniques, with practice in pouring various measures of product.
+• Proper handling, storage, and serving techniques, with practice in pouring various measures of the product.

 • Memorizing approximately 300 drink recipes from the Union Drink Book.